Los Angeles Human Trafficking Lawyer

 Violence means using physical force that is greater than the force reasonably necessary to restrain someone.
-Menace means a verbal or physical threat of harm, including use of a deadly weapon.
-The threat of harm may be express or implied.
+Menace means a verbal or physical threat of harm, including the use of a deadly weapon.
+The threat of harm may be expressed or implied.

 Human Trafficking and Sex Trafficking each have two essential elements, which the prosecutor must be able to prove beyond a reasonable doubt in order to convict a person of the crime.

 - The defendant either deprived another person of personal liberty or violated the other person’s personal liberty interest: AND

 - When the defendant acted, she had the specific intent to commit one of the acts described in either 236.1(a) or (b).

 Human Trafficking is therefore a specific intent crime, meaning that the prosecutor must prove not only that you moved the property but that you did so that you could use it for your own gain.
 The prosecutor will rely on circumstantial evidence to prove up the required intent for the crime.